Wiki · Concept · Last reviewed June 25, 2026

 Model drift matters because initial approval can become stale.
 A system that was valid in one population, time, language, market, or workflow can become unreliable elsewhere.
 In healthcare, finance, employment, education, security, and public administration, drift can concentrate harm on groups that are underrepresented in the original validation set or newly exposed after deployment.

 Good governance defines thresholds before failure.
-It names acceptable accuracy, subgroup performance, calibration, refusal rate, false-positive cost, false-negative cost, and confidence limits.
+It names acceptable accuracy, subgroup performance, calibration, refusal rate, false-positive cost, false-negative cost, confidence limits, complaint rates, appeal outcomes, and incident triggers.
 It also names what happens when thresholds are crossed: investigation, retraining, rollback, human review, vendor notice, user notice, incident reporting, or shutdown.

 Defense Pattern